cbrun/cbrun.github.io/_posts/2016-05-02-ecore-design-checklist-part1.md

 ___

 That's it for now but the subject is far from being exhausted.
-The next part will be more technical with a focus on the scalability and on the mapping in between Ecore and Java.
-[Follow me on Twitter](https://twitter.com/bruncedric) to know when it gets published.
+The [part 2](http://cedric.brun.io/eclipse/ecore-design-checklist-part2/) is more technical with a focus on the scalability and on the mapping in between Ecore and Java.
-In the meantime feel free to give your feedback!
+Feel free to give your feedback throuh [Twitter](https://twitter.com/bruncedric)!